 MA Certificate in Education and Society

-Beginning in the fall of 2019, the University of Chicago will offer a new opportunity for students enrolled in all MA programs at the University to pursue a certificate in Education and Society.
+The University of Chicago offers an opportunity for MA students at the University to pursue a certificate in Education and Society.
 To qualify for the certificate, students must first apply and be accepted into a terminal Master’s program at the University.
 Once accepted into such a program, students can declare their intention to complete a certificate in Education and Society.
-While students from any terminal MA program at the University of Chicago are eligible to complete this certificate, a recommended course of study is the Master of Arts Program in the Social Sciences (MAPSS).
+The recommended course of study for this certificate program is the Master of Arts Program in the Social Sciences (MAPSS).

 The new MAPSS Education and Society certificate program builds on the broad expertise of Committee on Education faculty across the University whose work probes questions of fundamental significance to education.
 Using the tools of the social science disciplines, these faculty work to better understand how institutional and social contexts, notably schools, shape child development and learning and how schools, in turn, shape society.
 Understanding this process requires an interdisciplinary lens that combines perspectives from multiple social science disciplines.
 For example, psychologists are interested in individual development, economists study skill formation (or the development of “human capital,”) and sociologists investigate the role of schooling in processes of social stratification.
 Consequently, a psychologist looking at schooling might see how children gain cognitive skills and develop identities and attitudes toward learning; an economist might think about how incentives shape teacher and student effort and how such effort pays off in skills and labor market returns; and a sociologist would see how school organization shapes social networks, aspirations, and opportunities.